kaustubhk24/blog.kaustubh.codes/_posts/2020-11-16-how-to-install-lamp-stack-on-aws-ec2-instance-easy-way.md

 ## Create AWS Account

-If you don&#8217;t have AWS account previously, You can create your aws <a href="https://blog.kaustubh.codes/how-to-create-aws-account/" target="_blank" aria-label=" (opens in a new tab)" rel="noreferrer noopener" class="rank-math-link">account here</a>.
+If you don't have AWS account previously, You can create your aws <a href="https://blog.kaustubh.codes/how-to-create-aws-account/" target="_blank" aria-label=" (opens in a new tab)" rel="noreferrer noopener" class="rank-math-link">account here</a>.

 ## Creating Instance